Project Viewer – useful and costless

 From the Viewer, you can easily download a 3D model of your connection and open it in your CAD application.
 The generated DWG file contains the 3D connection model as well as the 2D drawings of stiffening plates used in the connection.

 If you encounter any troubles with the DWG model, see the Missing components in 3D DWG export from Viewer article to fix it.

 The online Viewer was also presented in one episode of the Connection Wednesdays – Meet our cloud solutions.
 See part of the recording to find out what features can be useful for your practice.

 Integrate Viewer into your CAD application

-You can easily download the Viewer plugins for Autodesk Revit, Advance Steel, or Tekla Structures.
+You can easily download the CAD plugins for Autodesk Revit, Advance Steel, or Tekla Structures.
 After a simple installation, the plugin integrates into your CAD application, and you can start using it.

-All three plugins can be downloaded and used FOR FREE no matter if you have or have not an IDEA StatiCa license.
-Try now the smooth export from Tekla/Revit/Advance Steel to IDEA StatiCa Connection.
+All three plugins can be downloaded and used FOR FREE no matter if you have or do not have an IDEA StatiCa license.
+Try the smooth export from Tekla/Revit/Advance Steel to IDEA StatiCa Connection now for yourself.

 Curious how the plugins work?
 Check out our tutorials for your CAD application